-The reaffirmation of ratings assigned to instruments and bank facilities of Jindal Steel and Power Limited continues to factor in the strong operational capabilities and sustenance of operating performance in FY24 as well as H1FY25.
-The company's sales volume increased by ~2.33% in H1FY25, while the sales revenue moderated to previous year due to softening of steel prices.
-However, the profit before interest, lease rentals, depreciation, and taxation (PBILDT) per tonne continued to remain above ~12,900 in FY24 and in H1FY25.
+Reaffirmation of ratings assigned to bank facilities and instruments of Jindal Steel and Power Limited (JSPL) continues to factor in the strong operational capabilities and sustenance of operating performance in FY24 (FY refers to April 01 to March 31) and 9MFY25 (refers to April 01 to December 31).
+The company's sales volume increased by ~3.20% in 9MFY25 on a year on year (yo-y) basis, while the sales revenue remained moderated due to softening of steel prices.
+However, the profit before interest, lease rentals, depreciation, and taxation (PBILDT) per tonne continued to remain above ~₹13,000 in FY24, which has moderated to ~₹12,400 in 9MFY25.

-The sustained improvement in sales volumes and total operating income (TOI) over the last three years has resulted in significant improvement in cash flow from operating activities, which was majorly utilised towards significant de-leveraging and on the capex activity undertaken by the company.
-The ratings also factor in the operationalisation of Gare Palma IV/6 and Utkal C coal mine to feed supply to its Raigarh and Angul steel plant.
+Sustained improvement in sales volumes and total operating income (TOI) over the years has resulted in significant improvement in cash flow from operating activities, which is majorly utilised towards significant de-leveraging and on the capex activity (primarily for Jindal Steel Odisha Limited) being undertaken by the company.
+Ratings also factor in the operationalisation of Gare Palma IV/6 and Utkal C coal mine to feed supply to its Raigarh and Angul steel plant.
 CARE Ratings Limited (CARE Ratings) notes that with the operationalisation of all the coal mines (recently acquired by JSPL), the company will be self-sufficient for its thermal coal requirement, going forward.
 JSPL will continue to benefit from the integrated operations supported by its proximity to coal and iron ore mines, cost-saving initiatives adopted by the company, and the likely scale-up of operations with the expansion of facilities.

-The ratings continue to derive strength from the long track record of JSPL's promoters and management in the steel business and emphasis of the management on high-margin products.
+Ratings continue to derive strength from the long track record of JSPL's promoters and management in the steel business and strong emphasis of the management on high-margin products.
 Going forward, CARE Ratings expects that although raw material prices will continue to remain volatile, domestic steel players are better placed to partially pass on the increase amid strong domestic demand.
 However, the export market continues to face challenges owing to subdued demand and the ongoing geopolitical tensions in the west, which have also led to higher freight prices, particularly in sensitive areas of the Red Sea impacting the supply in European markets.
-Going forward, strong domestic demand is expected to aid the growth in volumes, while the company is expected to experience healthy spreads on the back of various cost-saving measures.
+Going forward, strong domestic demand is expected to aid the growth in volumes, while the company is expected to experience healthy spreads on the back of various cost-saving measures, given no significant price volatility is witnessed in raw material prices or steel prices.

-The ratings further continue to monitor the increase in the company's debt levels on account of the ongoing capex expansions and higher working capital utilisation due to commencement of operations of some of its capex activities at the Angul plant.
-The ongoing capex activity has resulted in moderation in the company's gearing and debt coverage metrics and is likely to remain over the next one year.
+Ratings further continue to monitor the increase in the company's debt levels on account of the ongoing capex expansions and higher working capital utilisation due to commencement of operations of some of its capex activities at the Angul plant.
+This ongoing capex activity has resulted in moderation in the company's gearing and debt coverage metrics and is likely to remain over the next one year.
 However, CARE Ratings continues to derive comfort from JSPL's strong operating cash flows, and additional comfort derived from the company's liquidity position.
 Despite undertaking large-sized capex activity, management has retained its stance of maintaining net debt to PBILDT below 1.50x (exclusive of LC acceptances and guarantees).
 This should enable JSPL to maintain a comfortable financial risk profile, notwithstanding the expansion project in the subsidiary, aligned with JSPL's expansion plans.